aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 14.md

 # Selection Sort
-Iterate through list looking for smallest element, place that first Repeat by iterating though smaller section of list
+Iterate through list looking for smallest element, place that first Repeat by iterating though smaller section of list Don't need to check on iteration N-1, as 1 element is sorted on its own

 $\Omega(N^2)\:\&\:O(N^2)$
 # Insertion Sort